 - Not putting up “Wet Floor” signs; and

-- Leaving debris in a main walkway.
+- Leaving debris in the main walkway.

 An attorney can help you gather the evidence you need to prove that the at-fault party did not act reasonably under the circumstances.